hilmansw/hilmansw.github.io/_pages/about.md

 Research Interest
 ======
 My main research interests revolve around the intersection of machine learning, deep learning, computational linguistics, computer vision, and artificial intelligence for social good.
-In addition, I also explore other scientific fields related to information technology such as computer networking, cybersecurity, and digital forensics.
+In addition, I also explore other scientific fields related to information technology such as user experience, computer networking, cybersecurity, and digital forensics.

 I am always open to collaborations with individuals from academia or industry and I am actively seeking B.Cs students.
 Feel free to contact me via email!